-As a point of information, current studies and or report updates were requested through the protocols of Miami-Dade County Government but were not made available by the time this report was submission.
+As a point of information, current studies and or reports were requested through the protocols of Miami-Dade County Government but have yet to be made available by the time of this report submission.

-The intention of providing insights from outside research was the premise of context for a historical review that allowed the CMA/ELW Team to make an authentic time comparison of whether there has been improvement in the TUAs versus further deterioration.
+The intention of providing insights from the outside research was the premise of context for a historical review that allowed the CMA/ELW Team to make an authentic time comparison of whether there has been improvement in the TUAs versus further deterioration.